SpellholdStudios/Neera_Expansion/README.md

 ## <a name="components" id="components"></a>Components

 The installer includes the following components.
-The number of each is the component *DESIGNATED* number which gives it a fixed install position and allows automated installers to specify component choices.
+All optional components require the main component to be installed.

 ##